 Where was the first place you went snowboarding?
 How old were you?

-How was the winter in South America this year?
+How was the winter in Austria this past winter?

-If an American was planning a snowboarding trip to South America, what resorts are a must they check out?
+For somebody planning their first snowboarding trip to Austria, what resorts should they definitely check out?

 What are some of your favorite apres ski activities?